 4 cloves garlic, minced

-1 lb chicken breast, cut into 1-inch cubes (or scallops for seafood variant)
+1 lb chicken boneless thighs, cut into small bite size pieces (or scallops for seafood variant)

 2 cups (500 grams dried) Bomba rice (or substitute Calasparra)